Professors: Barth (Chair), Cutter, Fink, Intermont, E. Nordmoe, L. Nordmoe, Oloo

 Requirements for the Minor in Mathematics

 There are four options for the minor in mathematics, each of which requires six units of credit in mathematics.
-Each of these options requires the "core" courses: Single variable calculus (MATH 112 and MATH 113 or MATH 115), Multivariable Calculus (MATH 214), and Linear Algebra (MATH 240).
+Each of these options requires the "core" courses: Single variable calculus (MATH 112 and MATH 113), Multivariable Calculus (MATH 214), and Linear Algebra (MATH 240).
 The other required courses for each option are as follows:

 MATH 362 Probability